Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Analysis

 \section{Analysis}

-To carry out a comprehensive analysis of independent density structures in the MHD simulation, we first identify these structures using the dendrogram algorithm\footnote{We use \textit{astrodendro}, a \textit{Python} package to compute dendrograms of astronomical data (\url{http://dendrograms.org}).}.
-We next classify the structures by performing a PCA and \textit{k}-means analysis on their density and velocity dispersion profiles.
-Finally, we track each independent structure in the dendrogram as it evolves and moves across both the simulation and the PCA space.
+To carry out a comprehensive analysis of independent density structures in the MHD simulation, we first identify structures using a source extraction algorithm like the one implemented by \citet{Rosolowsky_2008b}, which places structures into a hierarchy as described by a tree-like dendrogram.\footnote{We use \textit{astrodendro}, a \textit{Python} package to extract extended sources in astronomical data (\url{http://dendrograms.org}).} This algorithm is functionally a watershed decomposition algorithm.
+We next classify and visualize the structures using a UMAP and a Fuzzy $c$-means analysis of their properties.
+Finally, we track each independent structure in the dendrogram as it evolves and moves across both the simulation and the UMAP space.
 Fig.\ \ref{fig:summary_analysis} is a schematic summary of our analysis procedure.